MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Setting-up-Office-Add-Ins-Outlook-Inbox.md

 ## Configure the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance to work with the Office Add-ins
 1. Set the **Exchange Auth.
 Metadata Location** setting to the URL for the Exchange authentication metadata document of the authority that is allowed to sign the Exchange identity token.

 	This is used to confirm the identity of the signing authority when using Exchange authentication.
 In part, this includes the URL of the Exchange mail server.
-The field accepts a wild card URLs.
-So for example, if the URL of the Exchange mail server is https://mail.cronus.com, then you can set this to *https://mail.cronus.com** .
-The default value is https://outlook.office365.com/.
+The field accepts a wild card URL.
+So for example, if the URL of the Exchange mail server is ```https://mail.cronus.com```, then you can set this to ```https://mail.cronus.com*```.
+The default value is ```https://outlook.office365.com/```.
 2. Set the **Web Client Base URL** setting to the base URL of the [!INCLUDE[nav_web_md](includes/nav_web_md.md)].

 	This is the root portion of all URLs that are used to access pages in the web client.
-This must have the format *https://[hostname:port]/[instance]/WebClient*, such as https://MyNavWebServer:443/DynamicsNAV/WebClient/.
+This must have the format ```https://[hostname:port]/[instance]/WebClient```, such as ```https://MyNavWebServer:443/DynamicsNAV/WebClient/```.

 ## Deploy the Office Add-ins to Outlook accounts
 The Office add-ins are deployed to Outlook from the [!INCLUDE[navnow](includes/navnow_md.md)] client.
 The add-ins can be deployed by the users themselves to their own Outlook accounts.
 Or, as an Exchange administrator, the add-ins can be deployed to Outlook for all users in the organization or tenant.